The Buffrs Book

 As of right now you are required to authenticate yourself against your private artifactory instance (which will be replaced by the Buffrs Registry in Q4 2023).

-Logging in to your instance is done using the following buffrs
+Logging in to your instance is done using the following buffrs command:

 buffrs login --registry https://<organization>.jfrog.io/artifactory